Division 7A Loan Deed

 “to anyone, the company allows to have access to the amounts to which they are entitled (whether or not they pay interest or other compensation)”.

-The first time Legal Consolidated officially heard of the ATO’s anti-sub-trust approach was in the 2014 Board of Taxation minutes.
-But even before then, it was clear to us that sub-trusts were a risky approach.
+Legal Consolidated first officially heard of the ATO’s anti-sub-trust approach in the 2014 Board of Taxation minutes.
+But even before then, it was clear that sub-trusts were a risky approach.

 See also the ATO’s Practical Compliance Guideline PCG 2017/13.
 This is under Division 7A – PS LA 2010/4 sub-trust arrangements maturing in or after the 2016-17 income year.
 This is the fifth update to PCG 2017/13!